alanjameschapman/whiteboard/README.md

 'Whiteboard' is a learning platform for teachers to post lesson notes to help their students understanding for a given topic.
 Students can comment (ask questions) on any given post and teachers can respond.

+The website can only be accessed by registered users.

 Please use GitHub's burger bun to navigate between sections.

 # Agile Development